Tasmania: Geography

 Tasmania, the largest island of Australia, has a landmass of 68401 km2 and is located directly in the pathway of the notorious "Roaring Forties" wind that encircles the globe.
 To its north, it is separated from mainland Australia by Bass Strait.
 Tasmania is the only Australian state that is not located on the Australian mainland.
 About 2500 km south of Tasmania island lies the George V Coast of Antarctica.
 Depending on which borders of the oceans are used, the island can be said to be either surrounded by the Southern Ocean, or to have the Pacific on its east and the Indian to its west.
 Still other definitions of the ocean boundaries would have Tasmania with the Great Australian Bight to the west, and the Tasman Sea to the east.
 The southernmost point on mainland Tasmania is approximately 43°38′37″S 146°49′38″E at South East Cape, and the northernmost point on mainland Tasmania is approximately 40°38′26″S 144°43′33″E in Woolnorth / Temdudheker near Cape Grim / Kennaook.
-Tasmania lies at similar latitudes to Te Waipounamu / South Island of New Zealand, and parts of Patagonia in South America, and relative to the Northern Hemisphere, it lies at similar latitudes to Hokkaido in Japan, Northeast China (Manchuria), the north Mediterranean in Europe, and the Canada-United States border.
+Tasmania lies at similar latitudes to Te Waipounamu / South Island of New Zealand and parts of Patagonia in South America.
+Areas at equivalent latitudes in the Northern Hemisphere include Hokkaido in Japan, Northeast China (Manchuria), Central Italy, and United States cities such as New York and Chicago.

 The most mountainous region is the Central Highlands area, which covers most of the central western parts of the state.
 The Midlands located in the central east, is fairly flat, and is predominantly used for agriculture, although farming activity is scattered throughout the state.
 Tasmania's tallest mountain is Mount Ossa at 1617 m.
 Much of Tasmania is still densely forested, with the Southwest National Park and neighbouring areas holding some of the last temperate rain forests in the Southern Hemisphere.
 The Tarkine, containing Savage River National Park located in the island's far north west, is the largest temperate rainforest area in Australia covering about 3800 km2.
 With its rugged topography, Tasmania has a great number of rivers.
 Several of Tasmania's largest rivers have been dammed at some point to provide hydroelectricity.
 Many rivers begin in the Central Highlands and flow out to the coast.
 Tasmania's major population centres are mainly situated around estuaries (some of which are named rivers).